ies-research/non-myopic-oracle-policy/README.md

 This is the code to reproduce the results of our paper **Exploring the Potential of Optimal Active Learning via a Non-myopic Oracle Policy**.

 ## Setup
+Unpack the `results.zip` folder in the root directory.

 ## Experiments